-The ignition key may stick between desired positions in the ignition key cylinder mechanism, and may move between positions while driving.
-This can cause the engine to shut off and electrical accessories to stop operating.
-Dealers will repair this concern free of charge (a repair procedure is still under development as of the time of this writing).
+The ignition key may stick and move between positions in the ignition key cylinder.
+This can cause the vehicle to shut off and various electrical accessories to stop operating inadvertently.

-A problem with the software for the ABS control module may cause the rear brakes to lock up under certain braking conditions.
-Dealers will reprogram the ABS electronic control unit.
-The recall began February 19, 2007.
-The Chrysler recall number is F50.
+A problem with the software for the Anti-Lock Brake System (ABS) computer may cause the rear brakes to lock up under certain braking conditions.
+This could cause a loss of control and possibly a crash without warning.

 Shifting to neutral and back to drive at speeds over 40 MPH may cause the drive wheels to lock up briefly.
 If the drive wheels lock, loss of vehicle control could occur, increasing the risk of a crash.

 Over time, the rear brake lines may wear and leak.
 If the brake lines leak, stopping distance can increase, and there is potential for an engine compartment fire.

 Vehicles with a certain type of automatic transmission may not be secure when the shifter is placed in the "park" position.
 The vehicle may roll if the parking brake is not applied, increasing the risk of a crash.